-- (1) Deviations from Regulations.
-If a development standard within the I-Drive District Code or a regulation not addressed is requested to be modified or altered, such alternate standards shall be submitted with the site plan and reviewed by appropriate staff relative to the nature of the regulation or standard in question, with final decision by the Planning and Zoning Managers (and the County Engineer if applicable).
-If the proposed deviation is considered consistent with the intent of the I-Drive District Code and the Comprehensive Plan, it may be accepted as non-substantial and appropriate to proceed without the need of further approvals.
-If the proposed deviation is considered inconsistent with the I-Drive District Code or the Comprehensive Plan, it will be considered a substantial change and may be appealed to the DRC for further evaluation and consideration for approval - (2) Regulations Not Addressed.
-If a particular development standard is determined to have not been addressed within the scope of this I-Drive District Code, the most relevant applicable Orange County standard shall be employed. - (3) Appeals to DRC.
+(1) Deviations from Regulations.
+If a development standard within the code or a regulation not addressed is requested to be modified or altered, such alternate standards shall be submitted with the site plan and reviewed by appropriate staff relative to the nature of the regulation or standard in question, with final decision by the Planning and Zoning Managers (and the County Engineer if applicable).
+If the proposed deviation is considered consistent with the intent of the code and the Comprehensive Plan, it may be accepted as non-substantial and appropriate to proceed without the need of further approvals.
+If the proposed deviation is considered inconsistent with the code or the Comprehensive Plan, it will be considered a substantial change and may be appealed to the DRC for further evaluation and consideration for approval.

+- (2) Regulations Not Addressed.
+If a particular development standard is determined to have not been addressed within the scope of this code, the most relevant applicable Orange County standard shall be employed. - (3) Appeals to DRC.
 Any decisions appealed to the DRC shall require a separate DRC application following the change determination application process.
 The DRC will evaluate the proposed Regulating Plan and/or code alteration(s) and either require changes, approve as non-substantial, or deny as substantial.
 Any DRC decisions may be appealed to the BCC following DRC Change Determination regulations.